JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/07-Defining-Modular-Monads.md

 -}
 ```

+## Modular Effects via Languages

+When we learned about the `ReaderT` design pattern, we saw that it simply "links" the capabilities we need to run a pure computation with its impure implementations (the type class' instances).
+As we will show later, this makes it much easier to test our "business logic."

+Similarly, the `Free` monad is the thing which "links" some capability needed in a pure computation with its impure implementation.
+Whereas `ReaderT` used "capability type classes," `Free` using "languages" like the state manipulation language, `Add`/`GetValue`, demonstrated in the previous section.
+Thus, we can easily add new "effects" to our `Free` monad by adding more "languages."

+Whereas the `ReaderT` design pattern would use type class instances to implement these capabilities, a `Free` monad will use an interpreter.
+An interpreter can be a few different hings:
+- the actual machine code layer that runs the computation in `Effect`/`Aff`
+- a pure computation (used for testing) that runs in `Identity`
+- something that pretty prints the instructions the computer would execute

-## Interpreting Free Monads
+## Defining and Interpreting Languages for the Free Monad

-What is a compiler?
-Generally, a compiler will parse some high-level language (human-readable source code) and convert it into a runnable platform-specific machine code.
-This is the general idea of the `Free` monads, as the above example just showed.

-Thus, we have the high-level source-code-like 'language' (i.e. the `Add` and `GetValue` types above) that we "compile"/"interpret" into machine code via our algerbras (i.e. functions with the type signature: `Functor f => f a -> a`).
-The "interpreter" is what actually runs the machine code / the layer we introduce `Effect`/`Aff` into the picture.

-When we look at how to define an instance for a data type, it follows this pattern (written in meta-language):
+When we look at how to define a language data type for the `Free` monad, it follows this pattern (written in meta-language):
 ```purescript
 data Language theRestOfTheComputation
   -- Statement that tells interpreter to do something but